igordot/msigdbr/cran-comments.md

 ## revdepcheck results

-We checked 10 reverse dependencies (9 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 13 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 2 packages